Mailbox Repair Handyman in Mesa, AZ

 Common Mesa Mailbox Issues We See

 Leaning Posts in Older Neighborhoods: Decades of settlement and monsoon-season soil saturation cause this.
-The fix is usually a new post with proper depth and concrete work.
+The usually a new post with proper depth and concrete work.
 Sometimes we can brace it temporarily, but that's a band-aid.

 If your mailbox is structurally sound and the door closes properly, repair is usually the way to go.
 New hardware, a coat of paint, maybe a new flag assembly.
 That's cheaper and faster than replacement.